Stephen R. George

 Stephen R. George (born 1959) is a Canadian author of horror fiction, suspense and dark fantasy.
-He writes under his own name and the pseudonyms Jack Ellis and Valerie Stephens.
+He writes under his name and the pseudonyms Jack Ellis and Valerie Stephens.

 George has published 14 novels.
 His novels have been translated into Italian, Polish, Russian, and Norwegian.
-His short stories have appeared in a number of publications and anthologies including Cemetery Dance and the Hot Blood series.
+His short stories have appeared in several publications and anthologies, including Cemetery Dance and the Hot Blood series.

 George was born in Scotland in 1959; he lives and works in Canada.